-Canon G1 X Mark III versus Fujifilm X-T10
+Canon G1 X Mark III vs Fujifilm X-T10

-The Canon PowerShot G1 X Mark III and the Fujifilm X-T10 are two digital cameras that were revealed to the public, respectively, in October 2017 and May 2015.
+The Canon PowerShot G1 X Mark III and the Fujifilm X-T10 are two digital cameras that were officially introduced, respectively, in October 2017 and May 2015.
 The G1X Mark III is a fixed lens compact, while the X-T10 is a mirrorless interchangeable lens camera.
 Both cameras are equipped with an APS-C sensor.
-The Canon has a resolution of 24 megapixel, whereas the Fujifilm provides 16 MP.
+The Canon has a resolution of 24 megapixels, whereas the Fujifilm provides 16 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Fujifilm X-T10 is notably larger (9 percent) than the Canon G1 X Mark III.
 It is worth mentioning in this context that the G1X Mark III is splash and dust resistant, while the X-T10 does not feature any corresponding weather-sealing.

 The above size and weight comparisons are to some extent incomplete and possibly misleading, as the G1X Mark III has a lens built in, whereas the X-T10 is an interchangeable lens camera that requires a separate lens.
 Attaching the latter will add extra weight and bulk to the setup.
 You can compare the optics available for the X-T10 and their specifications in the Fujinon X Lens Catalog.

 The adjacent table lists the principal physical characteristics of the two cameras alongside a wider set of alternatives.
 In case you want to display and compare another camera duo, just click on the right or left arrow next to the camera that you would like to inspect.
 Alternatively, you can also use the CAM-parator to select your camera combination among a larger number of options.